Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

 ACJ ligament injuries that have been treated via surgical procedures can predispose the individual to several postoperative complications.
 This includes problems associated with the sutures, screws, and K-wires that have been used to repair the tears.
 Faulty hardware may end up migrating to different parts of the body, especially in the case of small pins and wires.
 The post-surgical patient is also prone to developing wound infection although this happens only about 1% of the time.

 Acromioclavicular Joint Arthritis

-One possible cause of collarbone pain is the inflammation and the deterioration of the bones and cartilage of the acromioclavicular joint.
-In this condition, the space between the acromion and the collarbone are reduced.
+One possible cause of collarbone pain is inflammation and deterioration of the bones and cartilage of the acromioclavicular joint.
+In this condition, the space between the acromion and the collarbone is reduced.
 As a result, the naturally smooth surfaces of these bones become rough.
 Friction occurs as a consequence and this is responsible for the pain.

 For geriatric individuals, such a condition could be a part of the aging process.
 The normal space between the acromion and the clavicle is about 1 to 3 mm.
 By the time you reach your sixties, that space will have already shrunk to 0.5 mm or even less.
 That said, kids and young adults are also at risk of developing this kind of arthritis especially if they regularly engage in contact sports, weight-lifting, and construction work.

 Clavicle pain due to acromioclavicular joint arthritis is identified by mild to moderate pain over the distal area of the collarbone.
 That's the part that's closest to your shoulder.
 The pain may radiate towards the shoulder and the chest.
 The pain intensifies each time you attempt to reach across your chest.
 That's because this movement causes compression to the injured joint.
 The onset of pain is gradual rather than sudden.
 It minimizes the range of motion.